newbie1024/roomble/CONTRIBUTING.md

-# Contributing to Humbble
+# Contributing to Roomble

-Thank you for considering contributing to Humbble!
+Thank you for considering contributing to Roomble!
 We welcome all contributions, whether it's fixing bugs, adding new features, improving documentation, or helping others in the community.

 ## How to Contribute